 Once you enroll in an online CLE course, you will receive a username and password that provides access the online presentation(s) and written course materials.
 After viewing the course in its entirety, you must submit an affidavit of course completion to Real Estate Institute.

 The affidavit may be submitted online, at which time you will be required to state that you have viewed the entire presentation as of the date of submission.
 All affidavits must be submitted to Real Estate Institute within thirty (30) days of course completion.
 Once we receive the affidavit, we will process the information and issue a certificate of completion for the course within two (2) business days.
-Certificates of completion will be delivered to attorneys by e-mail and U.S. Mail.
+Certificates of completion will be delivered to attorneys by e-mail.

 Are certain attorneys exempt from the MCLE requirements?